 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: There are so many that I have worked on that I love!
 I won't play favorites on past ones here, but I am truly excited about this new Jesse Loren Strickman record that is coming out soon!
 This is the first record I have worked on with Jesse and the songs are just great.
 We are producing this one together and I am playing drums on several tracks.
-I am about to mix the first single and then more will follow!.
+The first single comes out any day in stereo and in a rad Dolby Atmos version.
 It is KILLER!
 Really excellent.

 Q: What's your 'promise' to your clients?